dycheng-ai/recipe-rating-prediction/README.md

 # recipe-rating-prediction

 ## Introduction
 Have you ever wondered am I spending too much time making my recipe right now?
-Or maybe how can you make the best recipe possible?
 Whether it was the type of ingredients, the time taken to cook your recipe, the nutritional facts, what **really** determines whether or not the food is good?
 This project seeks to understand which factors are best correlated to the "rating" of a recipe, on a scale of 1-5, in order to determine where your priorities should lie when making a recipe.

 Thus, this project is centered on utlimately creating a model to predict the rating of a recipe.
 The dataset we're working with is a merged dataset that has 234,429 rows and 17 columns.
 Of the 17 columns, we'll be focusing on these 4 and their impact on prediciting the rating of your recipe: **minutes, n_steps, n_ingredients, review_length**. **Minutes** details the number of minutes taken to cook the recipe, **n_steps** details the number of steps in the recipe, **n_ingredients** details the number of ingredients in the recipe, and **review_length** details the length of the review regarding the recipe.